-Local people and organizations are recognized under the CCRP’s place-based approach as having a nuanced understanding of the challenges their regions face.
-In CCRP-funded research, grantees develop quality, long-term partnerships among stakeholders.
+Local people and organizations are recognized under the CRFS’s place-based approach as having a nuanced understanding of the challenges their regions face.
+In CRFS-funded research, grantees develop quality, long-term partnerships among stakeholders.
 Knowledge sharing and active co-creation among partners reinforce local agency and increase the potential for collective action and sustainable solutions.

-The CCRP focuses on three regions of high food insecurity in the Andes, East & Southern Africa, and West Africa, funding projects that complement and enhance regional and programmatic grant portfolios.
-The CCRP uses a community of practice (CoP) approach in which people and organizations with a common commitment to AEI interact regularly to improve their work.
+The CRFS focuses on three regions of high food insecurity in the Andes, East & Southern Africa, and West Africa, funding projects that complement and enhance regional and programmatic grant portfolios.
+The CRFS uses a community of practice (CoP) approach in which people and organizations with a common commitment to AEI interact regularly to improve their work.
 The CoP model emphasizes networking, learning, and collective action.

 Each CoP is supported by a regional team whose activities include support for grantmaking processes and funded project teams.
 Each regional team develops a regional analysis, strategy, and plan to inform regional grantmaking.
 The regional team: